 Our recent recommendations for The Canteen

 Free entry!
-British-Americana troubadour duo A Different Thread weave together the roots of traditional Celtic balladry with Appallachian bluegrass + country to create a richly emotive strain of contemporary transatlantic folk - featuring fiddle, banjo, double bass and an abundance of honeyed vocal harmonies.
+British-Americana troubadour duo A Different Thread weave together the roots of Celtic balladry with Appallachian bluegrass and country to create a richly emotive strain of contemporary transatlantic folk – featuring fiddle, banjo, double bass and honeyed vocal harmonies.
 Timeless!

 Free entry!
 Magnetic Bristolian mega-fusion of warm analogue jazz, funk, soul, and psych– basically a mid-week Canteen-goer’s dream.
 Dr. Chonk & The Nature Injection’s gently trippy, retro-tinted grooves fall somewhere between languid late-night loungefest and a sun-kissed jam session FFO: Azymuth, El Michels Affair, Magic in Threes, Ill Considered.